isislab-unisa/sof/README.md

 * **flexibility and expandability**,both the simulation implementation and the simulation optimization functionalities can be implemented using different simulation toolkits (MASON, NetLogo, etc.) and/or exploiting different programming languages, provided that the hosting platform support them;
 * **efficiency**, the framework must ensure the highest performance according the re- sources available on the hosting platform.

+The SCUD system presents two main entities: the SCUD client and the remote host machine on which is installed Hadoop, also named the Hadoop master node.
+Respectively on the left and on the right of the above figure.
 ![alt tag](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/architecture/ascud.png)